Counselling in CW7

 Psychotherapist, MBABCP

 I'm a fully accredited Cognitive Behavioural Therapist (CBT) with post graduate certificate in Compassion Focused Therapy (CFT).
-I am also accredited as a Schema Therapist with the ISST.
-I have using Cognitive Behavioural Therapy (CBT) with social anxiet, OCD, PTSD and depression.
-Over the years I have specialised in using CFT and schema therapy with people who experienced difficulties in early life.
-In adult life this can shows itself as high levels of anxiety, self-criticism, low mood, feeling overwhelmed by emotions, feeling like a failure, feeling alone, blaming yourself for everything, feeling guilty and people pleasing.
+I am an ISST accredited Schema Therapist.
+I have used Cognitive Behavioural Therapy (CBT) with social anxiety, OCD, PTSD and depression.
+I specialise in using schema therapy with people who have life patterns originating from difficulties in early life.
+In adult life this can shows itself as high levels of anxiety, fear of abandonment, self-criticism, low mood, feeling overwhelmed, feeling like a failure, feeling alone, blaming yourself for everything, feeling guilty and people pleasing.

 Alicja Blada- Edgeley